-The Virunga Mountains (Virunga massif / Virunga ranges) is a block of Chain Mountains found in East – central Africa.
-It spans across the three countries, via the North West Rwanda covering volcanoes national park, south western Uganda encompassing Mgahinga national park and eastern Congo forming part of Virunga national park.
-The name Virunga is an English version of the Kinyarwanda word ‘ibirunga’ which means mountain range.
+The Virunga Mountains (Virunga massif/Virunga ranges) is a block of Chain Mountains found in East – central Africa.
+It spans across the three countries; via the North West Rwanda covering Volcanoes National Park, south western Uganda encompassing Mgahinga Gorilla National Park and eastern Congo forming part of Virunga National Park.
+The name Virunga is an English version of the Kinyarwanda word “ibirunga” which means mountain range.

 The mountain comprises of eight major volcanoes and only two of these volcanoes are active and the rest are dormant.
 These volcanoes are evenly distributed in three countries and they include Mount Karisimbi which lies on Rwanda-DRC border, Mount Mikeno in DRC, Mount Muhabura along the Rwanda-Uganda border, Mount Bisoke on Rwanda-D.R.C border, Mount Sabinyo which lies on Rwanda-Uganda and DRC border, Mount Gahinga along Rwanda-Uganda border, Mount Nyiragongo and Mount Nyamuragira in DRC.

-This is the third highest Virunga volcano located at the border of Uganda and Rwanda.
-Hiking this volcano offers a view of Rwanda’s twin lakes – Bulera and Ruhondo near volcanoes national park as a well as five other volcanoes of the Virunga mountain.
+Mountain Muhabura is the third highest Virunga volcano among st the eight.
+It is located at the border of Uganda and Rwanda.
+Hiking this volcano offers a view of Rwanda’s twin lakes – Bulera and Ruhondo near volcanoes national park as a well as five other volcanoes of the Virunga volcano mountains.

-Also known as Visoke is famous for a scenic crater lake on its summit.
+Also known as Visoke, Mountain Bisoke is famous for a scenic crater lake on its summit.
 The mountain is covered with a variety of alpine vegetation at different levels of the mountain featuring bamboo forests, bushes and much more.
-It takes a day to reach on top of this volcano.
+It takes a day to reach on top of this volcano and back to the starting point.

-This is the most active volcano on the African continent.
+Mountain Nyamuragira is apparently the most active volcano on the African continent.
 It has had several volcanic eruptions and recently an active lava lake appeared for the first time in more than 50 years.
 The Virunga massif is home to variety of national parks and conservation areas that inhabit an array of wildlife; most importantly the endangered mountain gorillas.

 Location of the Virunga Volcanoes